xolox/vim-notes/README.md

 This is not a complete solution (there are more types of commit messages that the pattern above won't match) but that is outside the scope of this document.
 For inspiration you can take a look at the [runtime/filetype.vim] [filetype.vim] file in Vim's Mercurial repository.

-## Troubleshooting

-### Searching notes does not work

-There is a known problem where keyword searching of notes is broken when my [vim-shell plug-in] [shell] is not installed (even though vim-shell is supposed to be an optional dependency).
-The easiest way to work around this is to simply install the vim-shell plug-in, if that is an option for you.
-Alternatively you can help me debug the problem discussed in [issue 85] [85] :-).

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
 The latest version is available at <http://peterodding.com/code/vim/notes/> and <http://github.com/xolox/vim-notes>.
 If you like the script please vote for it on [Vim Online] [vim_online].